Best Slow Cooker Carnitas

 Seriously… you can use a good carnitas recipe in anything from chili, to quesadillas, to nachos, even on pizza.
-I’ll stop now before I pass out from the thought of a hot carnitas pizza covered in cheese.
+I’ll stop now before I pass out from the thought of a steaming pork carnitas pizza covered in cheese.

-Traditional carnitas is made in a dutch oven, but I like to prepare my Best Slow Cooker Carnitas recipe, so I can start it in the morning and not think about it again until dinner time.
+Traditional carnitas are made in a dutch oven, but I like to prepare my Best Slow Cooker Carnitas Recipe in the crock pot, so I can start it in the morning and not think about it again until dinner time.

 This is so easy, guys…

-With sweet and tangy orange juice, aromatic spices, and a little bit of liquid smoke cuddling up to the pork for hours, how could this not be divine?
+With sweet and tangy orange juice, aromatic spices, and a little bit of liquid smoke mingling with the pork for hours, how could this not be divine?

 Once you’ve cooked the tar out of the carnitas (in the words of my dad) the pork is so tender, it nearly falls apart when you shred it with a fork.

 Then either serve the Best Slow Cooker Carnitas as-is, or crisp-ify it under the broiler.